Woman attacked from behind while out walking in Co Louth

 The incident happened near the Táin Bridge in Dundalk, Co Louth

-A woman in her early 20s was was attacked by as she was out for a walk in a Co Louth town on Thursday night.
+A woman in her early 20s was was attacked by a man as she was out for a walk in a Co Louth town on Thursday night.

 The woman was attacked from behind by the man who ran away after the incident which happened at about 7.40pm on the Táin walk in Dundalk.
 He then headed north onto the Inner Relief Road (N52), a Garda spokeswoman said.